guillemroma/guillemroma/README.md

 b) I can challenge my analytical skills and my logic thinking on a daily basis

-I am genuinely grateful to Meditation and Bitcoin for that. **Meditation** has helped me dealing better with my emotions and the always present frustration, dissolve my ego (yet not completely, I need to keep practicing) and enjoy the everyday little accomplishments. **Bitcoin** has helped me by lowering my time preference and develop exponential thinking.
+I am genuinely grateful to **Meditation** for that since it has helped me dealing better with my emotions and the always present frustration, dissolve my ego (yet not completely, I need to keep practicing) and enjoy the everyday little accomplishments.

 Wanna work together?
 Email me at: guillemroma.lopez@gmail.com